tinne26/ggfnt/specification.md

 - `slice`: an `uint16` indicating the number of elements in the slice, followed by the list contents.
 - `array`: a slice with an implicit length given by some other value already present in the font data.
 In other words: a slice without the initial size indication.
 - `date`: a triplet of (uint16, uint8, uint8) (year, month, day).
 Zero can be used as undefined, but year can only be zero if month and day are also zero, and month can only be zero if day is also zero.
 In other words: providing a day without a month or a month without a year is invalid.
-- `blob`: a data blob of variably-sized elements, indexed by a separate slice.
+- `blob`: a data blob of variably-sized elements, usually indexed by a separate slice.

 Misc.:
 - basic-name-regexp: `[a-zA-Z](-?[A-Za-z0-9]+)*`, used in a couple places.
 The natural description of the regexp is the following: name uses only ascii, starts with a letter, and might use hyphens as separators.
 There's also an additional size limit of max 32 characters.